🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 After 12 months:

-• You’ve built a retail pitch that actually works
+• You built a retail pitch that actually works; you know your value proposition

 🔜 What’s Next?

-In a future blog, we’ll talk about how to actually get into independent retail—including outreach tips, pricing strategy, and how to be where the buyers are.
+In some other blogs, we talk about some ways to get into and manage Independent Retail—including outreach tips, pricing strategy, and how to be where the buyers are.

 Let’s get your brand off the screen and onto the shelf.